UK Company Dormant vs Active Status for Non-Residents

 To stay compliant as a non-resident:

-• Treat any financial movement as potential activity
+• Assume all financial movements as a potential activity

 • Align bank transactions with official filings